poaboagye/SpecNorm/README.md

 ## Mapping

-After applying Spectral Normalization you can then align the normalized embeddings using libraries such as [MUSE](https://github.com/facebookresearch/MUSE), [VecMap](https://github.com/artetxem/vecmap) etc.
+After preprocessing the embeddings with Spectral Normalization, you can then align the normalized embeddings using libraries such as [MUSE](https://github.com/facebookresearch/MUSE), [VecMap](https://github.com/artetxem/vecmap), etc.

 ## Citation
-If you find anything useful in this work, please cite our [paper](https://openreview.net/forum?id=Nh7CtbyoqV5):
+If you find anything helpful in this work, please cite our [paper](https://openreview.net/forum?id=Nh7CtbyoqV5):

 ```
 @inproceedings{aboagye2021normalization,
   title={Normalization of Language Embeddings for Cross-Lingual Alignment},
   author={Aboagye, Prince Osei and Zheng, Yan and Yeh, Chin-Chia Michael and Wang, Junpeng and Zhang, Wei and Wang, Liang and Yang, Hao and Phillips, Jeff},
   booktitle={International Conference on Learning Representations},
   year={2021}
 }}
 ```

 ## Contact

 For questions, please email prince@cs.utah.edu